centriascolocation/inspec-aws-baseline/README.md

 ## Usage

+Please make sure you have InSpec version >= 4 installed.

+**We recommend the usage of [aws-vault](https://github.com/99designs/aws-vault).**

-You can easily use this InSpec profile from github:
+You can easily use this InSpec profile from Github:

 ```

-  ## assume role before to set AWS profile, credentials, token for that terminal session:
-  brew install remind101/formulae/assume-role
-  eval $(assume-role <YOUR-NAMED-AWS-PROFILE>)

-  inspec exec https://github.com/centriascolocation/inspec-aws-baseline -t aws://
+  aws-vault exec YOURNAMEDPROFILEHERE -- inspec exec https://github.com/centriascolocation/inspec-aws-baseline -t aws://

 ```